bluebanquise/bluebanquise/resources/documentation/diskless/user_documentation.rst

    1 - Manage and create diskless images (need modules) 2 - List available diskless images
    3 - Remove a diskless image
+   4 - Clone a diskless image
+   5 - Create an image from a parameters file
-   4 - Manage kernel of a diskless image
+   6 - Manage kernel of a diskless image

    > Other actions
-   5 - List available kernels
+   7 - List available kernels
-   6 - Generate a new initramfs
+   8 - Generate a new initramfs

-   7 - Clear a corrupted image
+   9 - Clear a corrupted image (Use only as a last resort) 10 - Exit
-   8 - Exit

   At any time: (CTRL + c) => Return to this main menu.

-   Select an action:
+  [+]  Select an action:
-  -->: 5
+  -->: 7
   Available kernels:
       │
-      └── vmlinuz-4.18.0-147.el8.x86_64 - missing initramfs-kernel-4.18.0-147.el8.x86_64
+      └── vmlinuz-4.18.0-305.el8.x86_64 - missing initramfs-kernel-4.18.0-305.el8.x86_64

 5. Generate a new initramfs for your kernel:

 .. code-block:: text

     > Diskless image management
     1 - Manage and create diskless images (need modules) 2 - List available diskless images
     3 - Remove a diskless image
+    4 - Clone a diskless image
+    5 - Create an image from a parameters file
-   4 - Manage kernel of a diskless image
+    6 - Manage kernel of a diskless image

     > Other actions
-   5 - List available kernels
+    7 - List available kernels
-   6 - Generate a new initramfs
+    8 - Generate a new initramfs

-   7 - Clear a corrupted image
+    9 - Clear a corrupted image (Use only as a last resort) 10 - Exit
-   8 - Exit

     At any time: (CTRL + c) => Return to this main menu.

-   Select an action:
+    [+]  Select an action:
-  -->: 6
+    -->: 8

-  Select the kernel:
+    [+] Select the kernel:
-   1 - vmlinuz-4.18.0-147.el8.x86_64
+    1 - vmlinuz-4.18.0-305.el8.x86_64
     -->: 1

 6. After initramfs generation, check that initramfs is present with the kernel: